Meet Randy Gaulke

 Meet Graham Gaulke

 Graham Gaulke is an up-and-coming tour guide.
 His first trip to Europe was with Dad when he was eight years old.
 Since then, he has built a substantial knowledge and contact base.
-Graham is currently twenty years old and he is studying international business at Webster University’s campus in Leiden, the Netherlands.
+Graham is currently twenty-three years old and he is finishing his international business studies at Webster University’s campus in Leiden, the Netherlands and preparing for the next stage in his life.
 When not studying, he is busy researching and exploring WW2 battlefields.
 Already at this young age he has shown friends and fellow reenactors the battlefields.
 His father has learned to trust the depth of Graham’s research and preparation.